chaoss/wg-metrics-models/README.md

 ### Goals

-The Goal of this working group is to develop models that include the integration of multiple CHAOSS metrics in a way that people would consume them in practice.
+The goal of this working group is to develop models that include the integration of multiple CHAOSS metrics in a way that people would consume them in practice.
+Individual CHAOSS metrics are not often useful alone, nor is the entire collection of CHAOSS metrics used all at once.
+Metrics models are meant to provide insights on open source community health as drawn from select metrics used in partiuclar contexts.

-### Purpose

-Answers to why the working group was formed.

 ### Who should join this working group?

-Interests and requirements of the working group.
+Anyone with an interst in buidling models from the broad array of CHAOSS metrics is welcome to join this working group.
+We have created focus-areas where metrics models will likely prove useful and we welcome your contriubtions in these existing (or new) focus areas.

 ### Background

-- History of the working group
-- Name changes in past (if any)
-- Any other relevant past information
+The Metric Model working group started in August of 2021.

 ## Participate